Java Document Comparison API

 StyleSettings changedStyle = new StyleSettings();

-changedStyle.setHighlightColor(Color.BLUE); // Blue for changes
+changedStyle.setHighlightColor(Color.BLUE); // Blue for modifications

 CompareOptions compareOptions = new CompareOptions.Builder()